kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 Create 3 new API types in a new `reference.authorization.k8s.io` API Group:

-1. **ClusterReferencePattern:** This resource defines a common reference pattern.
-For example, a `gateway-tls` ClusterReferencePattern would define how references from Gateways to TLS Secrets work.
-Authors of APIs would bundle these definitions with their APIs.
+1. **ClusterReferenceGrant:** This resource grants access to resources by following references within the same namespace.
+For example, a `gateway-tls` ClusterReferenceGrant would grant access to Gateway controllers for same-namespace references from Gateways to TLS Secrets.
+API developers would bundle these resources with their APIs.
-2. **ClusterReferenceConsumer:** This resource links a consumer (defined by a RBAC Subject) to one or more ClusterReferencePatterns.
-For example, a Gateway controller that used a ServiceAccount for auth, would include a ClusterReferenceConsumer tying that ServiceAccount to the `gateway-tls` pattern described above.
+2. **ClusterReferenceConsumer:** This resource links a consumer (defined by something like a RBAC Subject) to (Cluster)ReferenceGrants.
+For example, a Gateway controller that used a ServiceAccount for auth, would include a ClusterReferenceConsumer tying that ServiceAccount to references from "Gateways" to "Secrets" for "tls".
+This would link that consumer to any (Cluster)ReferenceGrants with the same `from`, `to`, and `for` values.
-3. **ReferenceGrant:** This resource authorizes a specific instance of a ClusterReferencePattern.
-For example, if an owner of a Secret in namespace `foo` wants to allow a TLS reference to that Secret from a Gateway in namespace `bar`, they would create a ReferenceGrant that allowed the `gateway-tls` pattern to be used from the `bar` namespace to their namespace (`foo`).
+3. **ReferenceGrant:** This resource authorizes specific instances of cross-namespace references.
+For example, if an owner of a `acme-cert` Secret in namespace `foo` wants to allow a TLS reference to that Secret from a Gateway in namespace `bar`, they would create a ReferenceGrant that allowed references from Gateways in the `bar` namespace to the `acme-cert` Secret in their namespace (`foo`).

 ### Risks and Mitigations